 The Most Gin-Interesting Day of the Year!

-The award-winning gin from the Dingle Distillery in Co.Kerry.
-Made in the likeness of the classic London Dry Gin, but with a unique twist by distilling in pot stills with a range of local botanicals including Rowan Berry, Fuchsia, Bog Myrtle, Heather, Chervil and Hawthorn.
+The award-winning gin from Dingle Distillery.
+Made in the likeness of the classic London Dry Gin, this takes a unique spin on it by distilling in pot stills with a range of local botanicals including Rowan Berry, Fuscia, Bog Myrtle, Heather, Chervil and Hawthorn.

-Serving recommendation: We recommend using Dingle Gin to create a firm favourite of ours: Dingle Gin with Premium Tonic, a Wedge of Pink Grapefruit, Basil Leaf and lots of ice.
+Serving recommendation: We recommend using Dingle Gin to create a firm favourite of ours: the Blasket!
+Made with Dingle Gin, Galliano, and Dolin Chambery Vermouth Rouge.

 ABV: 42.5% | €37.00

 Country Winner for Best Contemporary Gin at World Gin Awards 2021!
 An artisan small-batch Irish Gin from Echlinville Distillery, Co Down.
-The entire process takes place on the Echlinville Estate, making this gin a single estate release.
 This is delicately infused with a carefully selected collection of botanicals including gorse flower petals and sweet kelp seaweed.
 As a result, you can expect crisp zesty notes as well as floral and lavender aromas, supported by flavours of anise, juniper and coriander.

 Echlinville Gin is the only lrish gin to have been awarded the coveted Three Star rating at the Great Taste Awards.
 Describing Echlinville Gin as ‘exceptional’, ‘quite stunning’ and ‘truly outstanding’, the judging panel stated, 'In a world filling with gins, this one stands out.”